thisisjeffsnow/project-euler-archives/Problem 2 - Even Fibonacci Numbers/problem.md

 For some value of N such that the addend doesn't meet or exceeed four million.

 Create a running total.
 Iterate over an index, grabbing the next even Fibonacci number.
 Check if it's less than 4 million.
 If so, add it to the total.
-If not, break the interation and return the total.
+If not, break the iteration and return the total.